 In Northern Ireland, a new system of pollution control from industrial sources was introduced in 1998.
-This was revised again in 2003.
+This was revised in 2003 and again in 2013.

 Certain industrial processes are required to have a Permit in order to operate.
 The Permit is in effect a licence allowing the holder to operate a process subject to certain conditions which must be met.